delphidabbler/bdiff/README.md

 Copyright and License
 ---------------------

-See the file `LICENSE.md` for details of copyright and the license that applies to this software.
-The license can also be found at http://www.delphidabbler.com/software/bdiff/license.
+See the file [`LICENCE.md`](LICENSE.md) for details of copyright and the license that applies to this software.

-The original C source is provided under different licensing terms.
-For details see the comments in the ADMINISTRATIVIA section of `bdiff.1` and `bpatch.1` that are located with the C source code in the Subversion repository.

 Change Log
 ----------